datacarpentry/sql-socialsci/episodes/06-aggregation.md

 This query gives us a count of potential voters for each party.

-In the above example, thee aggregation were performed over the single column Q1.
-It is possible to aggregate over multiple columns by specifying them in both the select **and** the group by clause.
+In the first example of this episode, three aggregations were performed over the single column Q1.
+In addition to calculating multiple aggregation values over a single column, it is also possible to aggregate over multiple columns by specifying them in all in the `SELECT` clause **and** the `GROUP BY` clause.

-The grouping will take place based on the order of the columns listed in the group by clause.
+The grouping will take place based on the order of the columns listed in the `GROUP BY` clause.
+There will be one row returned for each unique combination of the columns mentioned in the `GROUP BY` clause

 What is not allowed is specifying a non-aggregated column in the select clause which is not mentioned in the group by clause.